iamkevingreen/facebookOGFetch/README.md

 `curl https://install.meteor.com/ | sh`

+run `npm install` in the root directory to install packages.

 Once installed git pull the repo and navigate to the root, and run `meteor` in the root.

 Navigate to `http://localhost:3000` you can upload an xml file and check the server log for the response.